Bog Synchronicities

 God as Bog as what is preserved, as the land of the dead.

-Jung often described his descent into the unconscious as a his wealth.
+Jung often described his descent into the unconscious as his wealth.

 The bog stores what history attempts to discard